 results cannot be posted if you do not fill out one of these slips.

 Placement tests are scheduled for Chinese (Mandarin & Cantonese), Hindi, Japanese, and Korean at both basic and

 advanced levels.
 For testing in other languages, consult the contact for that language listed below.

 Sign-up is not necessary for these tests, but please bring a #2 pencil.
 You will

 also need to know your Cornell ID #.

-*All students who wish to take a Korean course are required to take a placement test to determine
+*All students with any knowledge of Korean are required to take a placement test to determine

-the right course for them, except KOREA 1101.
-The placement test can be taken anywhere, any time of the year on-line.
+the right course for them.
+The placement test can be taken anywhere, anytime of the year on-line.